axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

 <h1>Renouncing the Snake</h1>
  <p>Given that we don&rsquo;t know any better, let&rsquo;s assume that renouncing the sensuality-as-snake preserved and improved life.
 However, that cruff that build around it turned against us: we wanted to preserve human life, but the cruff just wanted to preserve <em>its</em> existence.</p>

-<h1>The Shaman is the Boss</h1>
+<h1>The Shaman is the Boss</h1>xxx
  <p>The whole thing was implemented by shamans, who came up with amazing stories that held people&rsquo;s attention.
 The spellbound stories worked and kept their tribe alive!</p>
  <p>Thank goodness for the shamans.
 Power to the shamans.</p>
  <p>And, so, the storytellers declared themselves the special ones, the only ones who could interpret the gods.
-But even the gods had a boss, the all-powerful boss, and the shamans were the only ones who could understand their signs.
-And the shamans became all powerful.</p>
+But even the gods had a boss, the all-powerful boss, and the boss shaman was the only ones who could understand the signs of boss god.
+And with that, the top shamans became all powerful.</p>

 <h1>The Power of Life and Death</h1>
  <p>Eventually, organized religion became weaponized, with the power to decide who lives and who dies,</p>